 Diabetes Foundation Mauritius (DFM) is a voluntary and active Non-Governmental Organisation created in April 2006 and registered with the Registrar of Associations on 11 April 2007.
 The Registration Number is 9820.
 DFM is also enrolled on the list of Approved NGO by the National Corporate Social Responsibility Committee (CSR) and bear the Accreditation Number NCSRF/2017/0327.

-Diabetes Foundation Mauritius, in collaboration with the Ministry of Health and Quality of Life, Mauritius, the Dasman Diabetes Institute, Kuwait and the World Community on Prevention of Diabetes Foundation, Spain is organizing an International Conference on Diabetes and Associated Diseases from 28 to 30 July in Mauritius.
+Diabetes Foundation Mauritius, in collaboration with the Ministry of Health and Quality of Life, Mauritius, the World Community on Prevention of Diabetes Foundation, Spain and the South African medical Research Council is organizing a Conference on Diabetes and Associated Diseases from 21 to 23 October 2019 in Mauritius.